 Many designers rely on stock image sites like Getty Images, iStockPhoto.com (owned by Getty), and others for artwork and photos for their clients.
-At The Ultimate Book Coach, our designers often use these photos for book covers, and our authors use the same photos for branding their books’ websites, social media sites, and printed materials.
+I personally often use these photos for book covers, and my students use the same photos for branding their books’ websites, social media sites, and printed materials.
 But recent events have caused giant stock photo sites to start cracking down on people who purchased images and charging them thousands of dollars in fees.

 If you’re using photos from Getty Images on anything, and I mean anything, without having purchased their extended use license, you may get a notice from them demanding thousands of dollars.
 Some of these fines may be legitimate, but the scare tactics this company is using to get customers who paid to pay more are ridiculous.